 To determine student achievement gains for each program participant, Urban Teachers compares the average growth of these students with students in other urban districts, and averages the student gains for each participant.
 Urban Teachers then categorizes student gains on a 1 to 4 scale (“far below”, “below”, “meets”, or “exceeds”), using both the estimate of student gains and the confidence interval of the estimate, in order to take into account imprecision in these estimates.

 Growth Mindset & Professionalism:

-Coaches and the Executive Director rate fellows in Year 3 of the program on growth mindset & professionalism quarterly, as described under the growth mindset & professionalism section above and within the GMP.
+Coaches and the Executive Director rate fellows in Program Year 3 on growth mindset & professionalism quarterly, as described under the growth mindset & professionalism section above and within the GMP.
 The TEE model uses the final quarter score or the average of the final two (2) quarter scores, whichever is higher.